590411/HR-Distribution-analysis/README.md

 ### Findings
 ---

--There are more men than wowen in the company
+-	There are more men than wowen in the company
--The number of employee is increasing with time
+-	The number of employee is increasing with time
--The dorminate race in the company are white
+-	The dorminate race in the company are white
--The highest age group are those found between 35-44
+-	The highest age group are those found between 35-44